Showing posts with label Logan's Steakhouse. Show all posts

 I can remember when you saw "See Rock City, & Ruby Falls" on the side or top of every barn

-as we passed on the way to Chattanooga.
+As we passed on the way to Chattanooga.

 We bought tickets at the ticket counter.

-These flowering trees were everywhere, so pretty.
+These flowering trees were everywhere, and they were terrific.

 Flowering Trees